VPS plan

 Check ~/.ssh/authorized_keys, user permissions, and your SSH config.

-The selected OpenClaw install or source path expects a different Node.js or pnpm version Use the version manager or installer path recommended by upstream docs.
+The selected OpenClaw install or source path expects a different Node.js or pnpm version Use the installer, version manager, or package-manager path recommended by current upstream docs.

 Docker daemon stopped or not installed